MohammadHalawani/Sushi-Ontology/README.md

 # Sushi-Ontology

-The goal of this ontology is to create an intelligent menu using the "Yo!
+The goal of this ontology was to create an intelligent menu using the "Yo!
 Sushi menu".